dabecart/MIDDS/docs/README.md

 - Bytes are formatted in little-endian.
 - Bytes are sent from left to right.
 In the case of the tables below, from up to bottom.
 - There is no acknowledgement between messages:
   - If the message is not well formatted, the receiving end of the communication should discard it.
+MIDDS will generate an error message on this cases.
   - A message must be fully correct for the MIDDS to apply it.
-If even a minor field is not formatted accordingly, MIDDS will not answer to it nor will apply any changes to its internal configuration.
+If even a minor field is not formatted accordingly, MIDDS will not apply any changes to its internal configuration.
+- The **time** fields works as:
+  - *Delay time* when the message is sent from the PC to MIDDS.
+  - *Response Timestamp* when the message is sent from MIDDS to the PC.

 ## Commands/Messages